 FIX: Add fresh fuel to an empty gas tank

-Wrong or Old Gas in your Riding Mower
+2. Wrong or Old Gas

-Right Type of Gas for a Riding Lawn Mower
+Right Type of Gas

 A riding lawn mower requires unleaded gasoline with a minimum 87 octane rating and an ethanol content of 10 percent or less.
 This type of gas is often sold as Regular or E10 fuel.

 To make sure you’re choosing the right fuel, read the decal on your fuel pump.
 It will list the octane rating and the ethanol content percentage.

-Use Fresh Gasoline in a Riding Lawn Mower
+Use Fresh Gasoline

 The combustion properties in fuel are best within its first 30 days.
-Gas then begins to break down and become less effective.
+The gas then begins to break down and become less effective.
 The ethanol in gasoline attracts moisture that can cause your riding mower to run rough or not run at all.

 FIX: Drain and flush the fuel tank.
 Add fresh fuel that includes a fuel additive to stabilize and clean your fuel system like Sea Foam.
 Read more about the advantages of using Sea Foam Motor Treatment in your riding lawn mower.

-Riding Lawn Mower Gas Cap Won’t Vent
+3. Gas Cap Won’t Vent

 The gas cap you use on your riding mower must vent allowing air to pass through the cap.
 Over time, the cap can become clogged.
 When this happens, a vacuum is formed in your fuel tank that doesn’t allow fuel to flow out of the tank.

 When something clogs this hole, a vacuum is formed in the mug and it’s hard to get your drink to sufficiently flow out of the mug.

-When your gas cap doesn’t vent, your riding mower won’t start because of the lack of fuel to the engine.
-To troubleshoot this problem, remove your gas cap, start your mower and let it run.
+When your gas cap doesn’t vent, your riding mower won’t start because of the lack of fuel in the engine.
+To troubleshoot this problem, remove your gas cap, start your mower, and let it run.

 If your mower seems to start and run fine, replace the gas cap and continue to let the mower run for a while.
-If it starts to bog down and shut off, the fuel cap could be the cause of your starting problem.
+If it begins to bog down and shut off, the fuel cap could be the cause of your starting problem.

 FIX: You can try to clean your cap and remove the clog to allow your gas cap to vent.
 If this doesn’t work, you’ll need to replace your gas cap.

-Bad Spark Plug or Loose Connection in a Riding Lawn Mower
+4. Bad Spark Plug or Loose Connection

 Your riding lawn mower may use one or two spark plugs.
-When your spark plugs have a loose connection or they are not properly gapped, you can have a starting problem.
+When your spark plug has a loose connection or is not properly gapped, you can have a starting problem.

 FIX: Remove your spark plug and inspect it for signs of carbon buildup or a cracked porcelain insulator.
 Replace with a new spark plug(s).
 Make sure they are correctly gapped and the spark plug wires are secure.

-Riding Lawn Mower Air Filter is Plugged
+5. Air Filter is Plugged

 Extensive engine damage can occur from running an extremely dirty air filter.
 When the engine can’t get air, it will overheat.
 It may even draw air and oil out of the crankcase because it’s the only air it can find.

 It is essential to check your air filter regularly as this is a layer of protection for your engine.
 Cleaning and replacing your air filter when needed is a simple task that can prevent significant damage to your riding mower.